sophiayk20/sophiayk20.github.io/index.md

 I was also at the **CS50 Hackathon** at Harvard in Fall 2022, where I pulled an all-nighter(!!) helping Harvard and Yale students with their creative projects.

 #### Random Fact
-Random fact: my favorite course at Yale was HSAR 247: Art and Myth in Greek Antiquity (Fall 2022), where I wrote a course final paper on the Parthenon as a palimpsest.
+My favorite course at Yale was HSAR 247: Art and Myth in Greek Antiquity (Fall 2022), where I wrote a course final paper on the Parthenon as a palimpsest.
 This course met in the Yale University Art Gallery, and motivated me to visit the Acropolis Museum in Athens in 2024 and the British Museum in London in 2025.

 #### Last updated
 I last updated this page on May 16, 2025.